plasticarm/mel-wiz/README.md

 Installation :
 source > wiz.mel

-then enter mel command : installLocalWiz
+Then enter mel command : installLocalWiz

 select the directory the scripts are in.